 Les Yay: Mina has no use for Orlando when he's a male.

-Values Dissonance: The comic deliberately fakes this trope to create aesops such as "ORIENTALS, while BRILLIANT, are EVIL".
-Which we would like to stress is a verbatim quote.
+Values Dissonance: The comic deliberately fakes this trope to create aesops such as "The Chinese are brilliant, but evil."
+We would like to stress this is a verbatim quote.

 What Do You Mean, It Wasn't Made on Drugs?: The Beatnik novella from the Black Dossier reads like this, which, given the source material, isn't surprising.
 If one takes the time to actually decipher the text, the plot seems to involve Fu Manchu and Professor Moriarty's descendants (Dean Moriarty and Doctor Sax, respectively) continuing a family feud by unleashing an ancient Aztec linguistic virus made from centipedes.
 Oh and the virus actually turns out to be Lovecraftian Eldritch Abominations.

 The movie's Evil Plan involves a mysterious bad guy (who's eventually revealed to be Professor Moriarty) trying to start World War I a few decades early.
 Sherlock Holmes: A Game of Shadows, which came out almost a decade later, was about the same thing.
 In this film, Moriarty even references the Reichenbach falls as where "that man died."
 Perhaps he got some plastic surgery, and tried to start his Evil Plan all over again, but went more ambitious by using the League?

 Richard Roxburgh would also go on to play Dracula in Van Helsing a year later, which also featured a Mr. Hyde who was depicted as a HulkExpy.

 Nemo: A man with an unusual beard, untold riches, and access to advanced technology that no one else can duplicate.

 Quatermain: A legendary old hero in an era that is not his own, who lost someone close to him while working for his government.